-So, what are the Uta Hagen 9 questions?
+So, what are the 9 questions?

 1st: Who am I?

 This is an obvious question but what answer you seek as an actor is important.
-It must answer character’s name, age, education, physical traits, fears, ethics, beliefs, likes dislikes, relatives or enemies.
+It must answer the character’s name, age, education, physical traits, fears, ethics, beliefs, likes dislikes, relatives or enemies.

 Let’s go through them one by one:

 Physical traits: Analyze the script for any physical disabilities or qualities that stand out for the character.
 Like in My left foot, Christy brown suffers from cerebral palsy.
-Only his left foot is functional and rest of the body is paralyzed.
+Only his left foot is functional and the rest of his body is paralyzed.
 Daniel day Lewis had to design his character around this physical trait.
-All character will have some or other physical trait.
+All characters will have some or other physical trait.
 It won’t be as proficient as the Christy brown but there will be some.
 Even the superpower of the character must come under physical traits.

 Relationship with other characters: Make a list of other characters and note how your character is affected by the relationship with them.
 Few of them will be his friends, few will be his family and few will be his enemy.
-Relationship with other characters will define the character’s behavior while interacting with them during the scene.
+Relationships with other characters will define the character’s behavior while interacting with them during the scene.

-Education: Find out what kind of education character has.
+Education: Find out what kind of education a character has.
 If the character is highly qualified, it will reflect in his/her body language and how he or she converses with other characters.
 Often education will tell you the skills of the character.
 Knowing the skills of the character is beneficial if you do some research and learn them.
 Your performance will be more believable.

-Fears: another important aspect to learn about characters is his or her fears.
+Fears: another important aspect to learn about characters in his or her fears.
 List out the fears in the front page of the script.
 As the story goes along character will try to address his fears.
 Either he will succeed or fail but he or she will address his or her fears.

 2nd: What time is it?